speakeztech/mlir-tutorial/docs/tutorials/09-canonicalizers.md

 Mathematically equivalent, but structurally different in the IR.
 This creates a combinatorial explosion: every downstream pass must handle all possible equivalent forms.

-**Canonicalization solves this** by transforming IR into a **normal form**—a standard representation chosen among equivalent alternatives.
+**Canonicalization solves this** by transforming IR into a **normal form**, a standard representation chosen among equivalent alternatives.

 ### The Power of Standard Forms